KetulSuthar-1727/leetcode/README.md

 solved many problems on conding ninja's and learned many new concepts <br>
 21-08-2025 i have solved wave print a matrix and spiral print a matrix<br>
 26-08-2025 i have solved ekospoj and prataspoj<br>
-01-09-2025 i have solved palindromic substring problem<br>
+01-09-2025 i have solved palindromic substring ,maximum wealth ,minimum time diffrence problems<br>